Diabetes type 2: what treatments work?

-Calcium channel blockers: these medications keep the blood vessels relaxed and open, making it easier for blood to flow through them.
-People usually only take them if they are already taking another blood pressure medication.
+Calcium channel blockers: these medicines keep the blood vessels relaxed and open, making it easier for blood to flow through them.
+People usually only take them if they are already taking another blood pressure medicine.

 Possible side effects include headaches, dizziness, swollen ankles, flushing (going red in the face), an uneven heart beat, and constipation.